numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

             kwargs['keepdims'] = keepdims
         return array.sum(..., **kwargs)

-This also makes it possible to add optional arguments to ``__array_function__`` implementations incrementally and only in cases where it makes sense.
-For example, a library implementing immutable arrays would not be required to explicitly include an unsupported ``out`` argument.
-Doing this properly for all optional arguments is somewhat onerous, e.g.,
+For ``__array_function__`` implementors, this also means that it is possible to implement even existing optional arguments incrementally, and only in cases where it makes sense.
+For example, a library implementing immutable arrays would not be required to explicitly include an unsupported ``out`` argument in the function signature.
+This can be somewhat onerous to implement properly, e.g.,

 .. code:: python